Make this delicious marinara sauce recipe in just 10 minutes.

 This recipe assumes that you're serving the sauce over pasta, but you could also use the sauce in other dishes such as Eggplant Parmesan or even on homemade pizza.
 This fresh tomato marinara sauce is also perfect for freezing.

 1. Boil water - Bring a large pot of water to a boil.
-You can add a spoonful of salt to the water if you want, although actually, I never do.
+You can add a spoonful of salt to the water if you want.

 Pour in the pasta, and cook until al dente - in other words, it should still be a little chewy, and not soft or mushy.

 3. Start cooking - Pour the olive oil into a large skillet and place on medium heat.
-I never actually measure the olive oil . . .
-I just aim at pouring in about 2 tablespoons.
+No need to measure - just pour in about 2 tablespoons.
 If you use a little more or a little less, it doesn't matter.
 Wait about 30 seconds, and then add the tomato chunks.

 After another minute or so, when the tomatoes begin to sizzle and release their juices, add the garlic.
 Waiting until this point prevents the garlic from turning brown or burning, which causes a bitter flavor - this way, it stays sweet.